Improving Outcomes for Youth: A Data-Driven Juvenile Justice Initiative

 - Ensure that resources are allocated efficiently across the juvenile justice and other youth-serving systems, as well as across state and local lines.

-The CSG Justice Center partners with states over an 18-month period to establish a bipartisan, interbranch statewide task force; conduct a data-driven assessment of the juvenile justice system, from the point a youth is referred to the system through a youth’s reentry into the community; provide recommendations for improvement; and offer technical assistance.
-The CSG Justice Center works with states to conduct the following activities:
+The CSG Justice Center partners with jurisdictions over an 18-month period to establish a bipartisan, interbranch task force; conduct a data-driven assessment of the juvenile justice system, from the point a youth is referred to the system through a youth’s reentry into the community; provide recommendations for improvement; and offer technical assistance.
+The CSG Justice Center works with jurisdictions to conduct the following activities:

 For more information about IOYouth, contact Nina Salomon at email@example.com.